Foix Reservoir

-The Foix Reservoir is a Spanish hydraulic infrastructure built on the Foix River, a short river only 41 km long that originates in the Serra de la Llacuna, located in the Anoia region.
+The Foix Reservoir is a Spanish hydraulic infrastructure planned on 1901 and inaugurated on 1928.
+Locate on the Foix River, a short river only 41 km long that originates in the Serra de la Llacuna, located in the Anoia region.
 The dam is located in the municipality of Castellet i la Gornal, in the comarca of Alt Penedès, bordering the Garraf region, in the province of Barcelona, Catalonia.

 It occupies 66 hectares, with an additional fluvial area incorporated into the reservoir, totaling 79 hectares.